ruaridhcostello/web322-main/notes/week08.md

 #### Quick Note: Connecting to the new Database using Robo 3T

 MongoDB Atlas actually has a very nice UI tool built in for managing databases and collections online (as we have seen above).
-However, if you wish to use Robo3T instead, please follow guide available at: [https://www.datduh.com](https://www.datduh.com/blog/2017/7/26/how-to-connect-to-mongodb-atlas-using-robo-3t-robomongo)
+As a result, we do not recommend trying to connect your new Dababase on Atlas with Robo 3T (just use the web interface provided by Atlas instead).

 <br>